 More recently, the villages of Histon and Impington, Cambridgeshire have grown so entwined that many of the villagers today do not know where one village ends and the other begins.

 Walter Heston ( fl.
 1350), was a Carmelite, a "Cambridge scholar and doctor of divinity, who is said to have obtained a great reputation as a philosopher and theologian.
 He belonged to the Carmelite house at Stamford.
 He is said to have died and been buried at Stamford.
 He is also called Hessodunus, Nestonus, or Keso."

 Early History of the Hesdon family

-Another 281 words (20 lines of text) covering the years 1455 and 1487 are included under the topic Early Hesdon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hesdon research.
+Another 140 words (10 lines of text) covering the years 1455 and 1487 are included under the topic Early Hesdon History in all our PDF Extended History products and printed products wherever possible.

 Hesdon Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Hesdon are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Hesdon include: Heston, Hesdon, Hesdin, Hestin, Histon, Histin and others.